Undergraduate

 We will discuss project management as an important and integral part of a business whether this is product or service based.

-Marketing to Consumers in a Digital Age
+Marketing to Consumers in the Digital Age

 The module will introduce you to key issues in marketing and the impact that this has on consumers as well as their behaviour.
 It draws upon key theories in marketing and consumer behaviour and reflects on the relevance to marketing practice in the digital age.

-Live Business Project
+Live Project for Business

 Optional work placement year